microsoft/backupessentials/README.md

 1. Please use the following instructions for RHEL 5.9:

-a) Download the RHEL 5.9 installation script and the corresponding RPMs as follows: curl -l
+1.1 Download the RHEL 5.9 installation script and the corresponding RPMs as follows: curl -l

-b) Run the install.sh script as follows:
+1.2 Run the install.sh script as follows:
 ./install.sh

 2. Please use the following instructions for RHEL 6.4:

-a) Download the RHEL 5.9 installation script and the corresponding RPMs as follows: curl -l
+2.1 Download the RHEL 5.9 installation script and the corresponding RPMs as follows: curl -l

-b) Run the install.sh script as follows:
+2.2 Run the install.sh script as follows:
 ./install.sh